 A crossbite can be either anterior or posterior.
 Essentially, it means that when your child bites down, their teeth don’t line up properly.
 A crossbite can cause dental problems and problems for your child’s self-esteem.
 It’s possible that an untreated crossbite can cause your child’s face to develop in an asymmetrical fashion.
 It can also cause gum disease and chronic pain in the jaw, neck and shoulders.
 A crossbite can be corrected with early orthodontic treatment and can save your child from a life full of chronic pain and low self-esteem.

-The Stages Of Early Orthodontic Treatment
+What Are The Stages Of Early Orthodontic Treatment?

 Early orthodontic treatment is usually done in stages.
 These stages are referred to as Phase I and Phase II.
 In Phase I, treatment focuses on correcting your child’s bite and teaching your child good oral hygiene.
 Preventing or lessening a dental issue helps guide the development of the child’s jaw, guides permanent teeth into their proper place, and could also provide a positive boost to your child’s self-esteem.
 Phase I is all about beginning the corrections that need to occur to help minimize the risk of lifelong dental issues.